ietf-wg-acme/acme/draft-ietf-acme-acme.md

 }
 ~~~~~

-If a CA requires that new-account requests contain an "externalAccountBinding"
+If such a CA requires that new-account requests contain an "externalAccountBinding"
 field, then it MUST provide the value "true" in the "externalAccountRequired" subfield
 of the "meta" field in the directory object.
 If the CA receives a
 new-account request without an "externalAccountBinding" field, then it SHOULD